 Statement of Administrative Responsibility

-The principal, therefore, is the final authority responsible for all athletic activity of his/her school at whatever level of competition these are engaged in.
+The principal, therefore, is the final authority responsible for all athletic activity of their school at whatever level of competition these are engaged in.
 In recognition of this authority and responsibility, the following general recommendations are suggested by the Association as a guide to school administrators with respect to sportsmanship policy.

 General guideline recommendations: